BurningExcel/tutorial_hello_world/README.md

 Relearning how to use Github

 I'm a lumberjack and I'm okay, I sleep all night and I work all day!

+He's a lumberjack and he's okay, he sleeps all night and he works all day!